 Here are a few scenic driving trips and hikes to get your fall colors fix from Golden.

 The Lariat Loop Trail.

-The place to begin is in downtown Golden where you can fuel up at an outdoor café lining Washington Avenue or get a to-go picnic lunch at The Cheese Ranch, D’Deli, or Café 13, and then begin the adventure by driving the twisting and curving road up Lookout Mountain.
+Start in downtown Golden and fuel up at an outdoor café lining Washington Avenue or get a to-go picnic lunch at The Cheese Ranch, D’Deli, or Café 13, and then begin the adventure by driving the twisting and curving road up Lookout Mountain.
 This nail-bitter gains 1,300-feet in just 4.3 miles, with enough drop-offs and viewpoints to thrill any visitor.

-It climaxes at the 7,379-foot summit of Lookout Mountain with spectacular sweeping views in every direction.
-There is free parking at Buffalo Bill’s Grave & Museum, which is open now for visitors wearing a mask and worth a visit to learn about the Old West’s most famous scout and showman.
+The 7,379-foot summit of Lookout Mountain offers spectacular sweeping views in every direction.
+There is free parking at Buffalo Bill’s Grave & Museum, where you can also learn about the Old West’s most famous scout and showman.

-The road continues a few miles to Lookout Mountain Preserve and Nature Center.
-Although the center is closed, wander the family-friendly hiking trails through aspens and evergreens, and enjoy fantastic views of snowcapped peaks in the distance.
+The road continues to Lookout Mountain Preserve and Nature Center, where you can wander the family-friendly hiking trails through aspens and evergreens, and enjoy fantastic views of snowcapped peaks in the distance.

 Gateway to Gold Scenic Loop

 There would be no Denver metro area if it not for the fantastic gold mines that were discovered in Central City and Black Hawk.
 Tens of thousands of miners followed the main route from Denver to the gold fields, which required leaving from Golden and traveling up Clear Creek Canyon.
 Today, you can drive the same route the railroad took, driving west on Hwy.
 6 for an exciting excursion through tunnels, along cliffs above the roaring creek, and beneath towering sheer rock walls.